 It was a thrilling day in the park area.
 I hiked up to the canopy walk, which climbs high up into the trees of the jungle.
 The bridge was dangerous, unstable and completely worth it.
 There were a lot of screaming Chinese tourists however, and I’ll confess that I wanted to throw them over the ropes at times.

 From the canopy walk it was the long way to the Bukit Indah viewpoint, where one can get a great view of the jungle and the surrounding mountains.
 The rush of trekking and being soaked with humidity, cicadas singing in the trees and the unusual foliage all around me made for an enjoyable and genuine trip.
-From the Bukit Indah viewpoint I descended to a popular swim hole, but the water looked foul and there were too many bellowing Chinese, so I continued on.
+From the Bukit Indah viewpoint I descended to a popular swim hole, but the water looked foul and there were too many bellowing tourists, so I continued on.